 13. 土 (tǔ)

-Most beginner learners will have learned this word early on to mean “dirt.”
+Most beginner learners will have come across this word early on, and it translates to “dirt.”
 When used to describe a person or object, it can also mean “nerdy” or “unfashionable.”

 The origins of this come from the fact that people who work with soil and dirt are usually peasants, and they’re not always seen to have all the class or elegance as a city person might.
 It’s similar to the English slang of “peasant.”